dpendolino/markdown-cv/index.md

 `2021-Present`
 **SecDevOps Engineer**, *Spring Health*, New York, USA

-* Champion security best practices using Terrafrom, AWS, Python, Ruby, and Go to build robust and secure systems
+* Champion security best practices in DevOps using Terraform, AWS, Python, Ruby, and Go to build robust and secure platforms and applications
-* Develop and implement the transition to a multi-organization structure for AWS to implement automatic account provisioning with a focus on maintaining least privilege
+* Develop and implement the transition to a multi-organization structure for AWS with a focus on maintaining least privilege
-* Re-architect Rstudio environment to support the growing needs of our Data Scientists
-* Implement custom API to support just-in-time user provisioning in our Aptible environment through Okta
+* Implement custom API in Ruby to support just-in-time user provisioning in our Aptible environment through Okta
-* Conduct deep dive investigations into security incidents
+* Conduct deep dive investigations into security incidents and resolve vulnerabilities
+* Promote reviews of existing security vendors to ensure they are valuable and optimally configured
+* Conduct security architecture reviews and suggest alterations, mitigations, or new paradigms to achieve the goals with minimal risk
+* Build cross-team security awareness by hosting team watching session of security talks and supporting Q&A
+* Create Python scripts to automate tasks such as parsing CLI output when an API was not available or mapping user data between Okta and local identity systems
+* Used a mix of Python and Go to aid Data Scientists with cleaning and parsing raw CSV data, achieving an 85% reduction in errors in data ingestion into Stitch

 `2015-2021`
-**Senior DevOps Architect**, *Counter Hack*, New Jersey, USA.
+**Senior DevOps Architect, Security Challenges**, *Counter Hack*, New Jersey, USA.

-* Lead infrastructure architect for SANS Holiday Hack Challenge (20,000 players/year) using Google Compute Engine, Docker, Nginx, Haproxy, etc.
+* Architect the infrastructure for SANS Holiday Hack Challenge (10,000+ players/year) using Google Compute Engine, Docker, Nginx, Haproxy, etc.
-* Develop and implement automation best practices for running and deploying cyber ranges using Docker, Ansible, Packer, and PowerCLI
+* Develop and implement best practices for running and deploying cyber ranges to support security training using Docker, Ansible, Packer, and PowerCLI
 * Administer Linux servers running Fedora, Debian, Gentoo, and Ubuntu distributions
-* Develop a set of Windows images with Packer for rapid development and deployment
+* Leverage Vagrant Windows Edge Developer VM image to create a clean, destructible environment with tooling to support penetration testing and reporting
 * Develop challenges and provide back-end operations support for NetWars and the SANS Holiday Hack Challenge
-* Load testing using Puppeteer to emulate complex actions for thousands of users
 * Champion implementing best practices for DevOps including Gitflow, infrastructure as code, containerization, and automated deployments
 * Maintain the Slingshot Linux distributions from 2015-2019 using Packer and Bash to automate much of the building and testing
-* Assist with penetration testing projects and challenge quality assurance testing
+* Collaborate on penetration testing projects and challenge testing
 * Develop a CI/CD ready report generation tool to enable collaborative editing of penetration test reports from markdown source to PDF output

-`2014-2015`
-**Linux Systems Administrator** *Geophysical Fluid Dynamics Lab, NOAA*, Princeton, NJ, USA.
-* Linux System Administration including managing the queueing system and tier 2/3 support for shared High Performance Computing (HPC) assets
-* Created tools in Python to aid users of the HPC systems visualize how their compute time was allocated using the Django web framework  <!-- add more detail here and I'll help you pare it down - what were you doing with python? how fancy was it? what did you achieve? -->
-* Worked closely with NOAA government employees on the system to follow the Gaia compute cluster

 ## Volunteer Experience

 `2022`
 **<a href='https://bsidessf.org/ctf'>https://bsidessf.org/ctf</a>**
-* Assisted with infrastructure operations, CI/CD via GitHub Actions, load testing, QA testing, etc.
+* Assisted with infrastructure operations, CI/CD via GitHub Actions, challenge development and testing, load testing, etc.

 `2021`
 **<a href="https://holidayhackchallenge.com/">https://holidayhackchallenge.com</a>**